Brett Young (album)

-Brett Young is the debut studio album by American the country pop singer of the same name, and his fourth album overall.
+Brett Young is the debut studio album by American the country pop singer Brett Young, and his fourth album overall.
 Young is a featured co-writer on 11 out of the 12 tracks on the album, which was produced by Dann Huff and recorded in Nashville.
 The album was released on February 10, 2017, through Big Machine Label Group.
 The album was produced by Dann Huff, known for working with crossover-friendly country pop acts like Rascal Flatts and Keith Urban.

 Background

 Young co-wrote 11 of the 12 songs on the album, including the four singles from the album, "Sleep Without You", "In Case You Didn't Know", "Like I Loved You" and "Mercy".
 Six of these songs had been previously released on his self-titled EP.
 Young stressed the importance of honesty in his music; according to him, of the 12 songs in the album, 10 of them he had lived, and the other two he can completely relate to.
 He said that the album is "a very clear picture of me as a person."
 Young also said: "I really wanted to make sure that I put a lot of myself into these songs so that fans were given a chance to get to know me when they listened.
 Watching people sing these songs back to us at live shows means so much more knowing that they aren’t just connection to words but also to my genuine life experience.
 I think vulnerability is important in songwriting and I feel like show that."